Table of Contents

 Yes, I am talking Seinfeld here!
 The Soup Nazi himself will probably not be there to serve you, but this place is a must in New York in Winter and can be found at West 56th near 8th Ave.

-Recommendation – It is takeaway only, so if you are looking for somewhere to sit, you may want to head back to the hotel to eat it.
+Recommendation – It is takeaway only, so if you are looking for somewhere to sit, you may want to return to the hotel to eat it.

 Dylan’s Candy Bar

-Not only is this candy store famous for making an appearance in shows like gossip girl and cake boss, but it was also founded by Dylan Lauren, daughter of designer Ralf Lauren.
-Dylan’s candy store is a boutique candy store that allows you to personalise your gummy bears, amongst other things.
+This candy store is famous for appearing in shows like Gossip Girl and Cake Boss, and it was founded by Dylan Lauren, daughter of designer Ralf Lauren.
+Dylan’s Candy Store is a boutique candy store that allows you to personalise your gummy bears, amongst other things.